wsw22000/web-scraping-challenge/README.md

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-Below is the head of the landing page.
+Below is the head of the landing page where the page can be updated by clicking "Scrape New Data".

 ![Landing Page Head](Missions_to_Mars/screen_shots/landing_page_head.png)